 Country selection – You can select as many single countries as you want and there is also a Worldwide option.

-Adventure activities – They cover a wide range of adventure activities, including trekking up to 6,000 meters with the Standard plan.
-It might seem like a lot but, if you travel to Pakistan, India, Nepal or Kyrgyzstan, you will be wandering above than 5,000 meters more often than you think.
+Adventure activities – They cover a wide range of adventure activities, including trekking up to 6,000 meters with the Standard plan, something quite useful for India, especially if you go are planning to go to the northern areas.

-- It doesn’t cover Iran or Sudan (many readers of this blog travel there)
+- It doesn’t cover Iran, Sudan, Irak, Syria, etc. (many readers of this blog travel there)

-IATI Insurance – The cheapest travel insurance for backpackers (for people from the World)
+The cheapest travel insurance for backpackers – IATI Insurance

 Evacuation – It covers 100% of the total cost.